Mobile Company of America: History

-John Brisben Walker arranged the purchase of F. E. Stanley and F. O. Stanley's manufacturing rights and factory for their steam carriage demonstrated in 1898.
-With Amzi L. Barber, they set-up the Locomobile Company of America in 1899 to produce steam carriages.
-Almost immediately, Walker and Barber parted ways and split the company in two.
-Walker set up the Mobile Company of America with the right to the Stanley patents but no factory, while the Locomobile Company shared the patent rights but also received the Stanley Watertown factory and most of the steam cars under production.
+In 1895, eccentric and visionary entrepreneur John Brisben Walker had his Cosmopolitan magazine sponsor the second automobile race ever held in the United States.
+Walker had long been enamored with transportation innovations, reportedly offering his acquaintances, the Wright brothers, room on his estate in Irvington, New York, for their work.
+After one of the steam-powered cars made by the Stanley Brothers had set a new speed record of 27.4 miles per hour in November 1898, he bought the Stanley Brothers company and patents for $250,000 in early summer 1899.
+In this, he partnered with Amzi L. Barber, a fellow Irvington resident who made his fortune producing and selling asphalt used to pave roads around the country.
+They set-up the Automobile Company of America to produce steam carriages, but almost immediately, Walker and Barber parted ways and split the company in two.
+Walker set up the Mobile Company of America with the right to the Stanley patents but no factory, while Barber's Locomobile Company of America shared the patent rights but also received the Stanley Watertown factory and most of the steam cars under production.

-Walker purchased parts of the former Ambrose Kingsland estate in what is now the village of Sleepy Hollow, New York, and hired McKim, Mead & White to design a purpose-built automobile factory at the foot of the village's Beekman Avenue.
+Walker purchased parts of the former Ambrose Kingsland estate in North Tarrytown (now Sleepy Hollow, New York) and hired McKim, Mead & White to design a purpose-built automobile factory at the foot of the village's Beekman Avenue.
 Manufacturing machinery was purchased and the new factory at Kingsland Point produced its first Mobile Steam carriage on March 7, 1900.
 Advertising claimed it to be the largest automobile factory in the world.

 Mobile's version of the steam carriage had a 5 to 12 horsepower engine, with a water tank range of about 35 miles and a gasoline tank range of between 60 and 75 miles.
 In 1901 kerosene could replace gasoline for fuel.
 Originally built as a light runabout, Mobile added up to 24 styles of bodies to improve poor sales.
 By 1902, a top speed of 50 mph was claimed.
 Prices for the Model 4 runabout started at $750 rising to a 9-passenger "coupe" Model 50 at $3,000.

-The Automobile Races held at Newport, Rhode Island in September 1900 featured a steam vehicle race won by Joseph H. McDuffee driving the Mobile.
-Earlier in 1900, Brisben Walker with his wife drove a Mobile steam carriage up Pikes Peak to the timberline or approximately 10,000 feet.